• Skip to primary navigation

 Instructions

-• Sift icing sugar to break all lumps.
+• Sift the powdered sugar to break all lumps.
 Set aside.

 • In a separate bowl, beat cream cheese and shortening until well combined and creamy.